josbeir/cakephp-docs-md/docs/en/orm/validation.md

 ## Applying Application Rules

-While basic data validation is done when [request data is converted into entities](/en/orm/validation.md#validating-request-data), many applications also have more complex validation that should only be applied after basic validation has completed.
+While basic data validation is done when [request data is converted into entities](#validating-request-data), many applications also have more complex validation that should only be applied after basic validation has completed.

 Where validation ensures the form or syntax of your data is correct, rules